rickardo-roxas/speech-scape-cordillera/README.md

 # SpeechScape Cordillera

 ## Description
-SpeechScape Cordillera is an innovative language mapping application focused on documenting and preserving the rich linguistic diversity of the Cordillera Administrative Region (CAR) in the Philippines.
-The project aims to create a comprehensive digital repository of languages, dialects, and linguistic variations unique to this mountainous region.
+SpeechScape Cordillera is an innovative language mapping application dedicated to documenting, preserving, and celebrating the rich linguistic diversity of the Cordillera Administrative Region (CAR) in the Philippines.
+Through this platform, users can explore the history, languages, and ethnic groups of each province and city of the mountainous region.

 ## Table of Contents
 - [Description](#description)